dvlpp/merx/readme.md

 - there's no cart
 - the cart is already closed (meaning that this order was completed before)
-- or there's no current authenticated client
+- or there's no current client (meaning either no authenticated user or no previous call to `Merx::setClientId`, depending on config)

-On the second case: Merx is assuming that you use the standard Laravel auth system.
-The idea is that if there's no current auth user, you can redirect to a login page.

 The order unique reference will be generated given your config (see related doc).
 You can also pass a reference at creation time: